carbon-language/carbon-lang/llvm/docs/LangRef.rst

 type is matched against the return type, it does not require its own name suffix.

+For target developers who are defining intrinsics for back-end code generation, any intrinsic overloads based solely the distinction between integer or floating point types should not be relied upon for correct code generation.
+In such cases, the recommended approach for target maintainers when defining intrinsics is to create separate integer and FP intrinsics rather than rely on overloading.
+For example, if different codegen is required for ``llvm.target.foo(<4 x i32>)`` and ``llvm.target.foo(<4 x float>)`` then these should be split into different intrinsics.

 To learn how to add an intrinsic function, please see the `Extending LLVM Guide <ExtendingLLVM.html>`_.